twohoursonelife/twotech/README.md

 ### Modded Support

+_Following forking this project, the following is less supported and we do not make use of this ourselves._

 If you have a modded version of `OneLifeData7`, consider forking this repository and setting these environment variables before processing: